SAP/cloud-sdk/STYLEGUIDE.md

 ### Function Words

-Function words are he are words like “a”, “the” and “and”.
+Function words are words like “a”, “the”, and “and”.
 Avoid function words in slugs and only include them if they are needed to clarify the slug.

 For example, the following would be a slug for a migration page: